castorini/pyserini/docs/experiments-unicoil-tilde-expansion.md

 In the original uniCOIL paper, doc2query-T5 is used to perform document expansion, which is slow and expensive.
 As an alternative, Zhuang and Zuccon proposed to use the TILDE model to expand the documents instead, resulting in a faster and cheaper process that is just as effective.
-For details of how to use TILDE to expand documents, please refer to the [TIDLE repo](https://github.com/ielab/TILDE).
+For details of how to use TILDE to expand documents, please refer to the [TILDE repo](https://github.com/ielab/TILDE).
 For additional details on the original uniCOIL design (with doc2query-T5 expansion), please refer to the [COIL repo](https://github.com/luyug/COIL/tree/main/uniCOIL).

 In this guide, we start with a version of the MS MARCO passage corpus that has already been processed with uniCOIL + TILDE, i.e., gone through document expansion and term re-weighting.
 Thus, no neural inference is involved.

+Note that Anserini provides [a comparable reproduction guide](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-unicoil-tilde-expansion.md) based on Java.

 ## Data Prep